Academics

 At Trinity Catholic Academy, Fifth Grade Science class is a brand-new experience.
 It is the first time that students are changing classes and have another teacher for a major subject area.
 This entails new expectations, traveling with their books, and answering to someone other than their homeroom teacher.
 It allows for a taste of the major adjustment next year as a part of the middle school.

 Science is introduced as an area where we play and discover, an area where being wrong can lead to new discoveries, and an area where questions begin the scientific process.
-STEM/STEAM is integrated into the curriculum on a regular basis allowing students to problem solve in different ways.
+STREAM is integrated into the curriculum on a regular basis allowing students to problem solve in different ways.

 Every other year we have a science fair where students may work by themselves or with a partner for several months on a project of their choosing.
 The project is based on the scientific method.
 The fair gives students an opportunity to work in an area of interest, work on a long term project and share their results with judges in order to gain public speaking skills and self-confidence.